Shared Subspace Models for Multi-Group Covariance Estimation: Reduction of Asymptotic Bias Via Pooling

-To start, we consider the simple case in which the data matrices $Y_k$ are identically distributed with covariance $\Sigma_k=\Sigma$ of the shared-subspace form given in Equation \ref{eqn:sspsi} and $\sigma_k^2 = 1$.
-Without loss of generality we can let $\psi_k = \psi$ be a diagonal matrix (e.g assume the columns of $V$ align with the eigenvectors of $\Sigma$).
-In this case, for a single group the complete data likelihood of $V$ (Equation \ref{eqn:likV}) can be rewritten as
+We prove that the lower bound in \ref{eqn:asympBound} is in fact achieved when $Y_k$ are identically distributed and show in simulation that the subspace accuracy exceeds this bound when there is variation in the eigenvectors across groups.
+In the case of i.i.d. groups, let the covariance matrix $\Sigma_k=\Sigma$ have the shared-subspace form given in Equation \ref{eqn:sspsi} and without loss of generality let $\psi_k = \psi$ be a diagonal matrix (e.g assume the columns of $V$ align with the eigenvectors of $\Sigma$).
+In this case, the complete data likelihood of $V$ (Equation \ref{eqn:likV}) can be rewritten as